united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/Digital Shadow/index.md

 {{< imgproc digitalShadowConcept Fit "9063x2130" >}}{{< /imgproc >}}
 This is the overview of the digital shadow concept.

-The following chapters are going trough the concept from left to right (from the inputs of the digital shadow to the outputs).
+The following chapters are going through the concept from left to right (from the inputs of the digital shadow to the outputs).

 ### Data Input

-Data can be send as JSON and MQTT message to the central MQTT broker.
+Data can be sent as JSON and MQTT message to the central MQTT broker.
 UMH recommends to stick to the data definition of [the UMH datamodel] for the topics and messages, but the implementation is client specific and can be modeled for the individual problem.
 The relevant input data for digital shadow is on Level 1 and Level 2.